JoseSK999/floresta-docs/src/ch07-00-peer-to-peer-networking.md

 In the previous chapter, we learned how `UtreexoNode` opens connections, although we didn't dive into the low-level networking details.
 We mentioned that each peer connection is handled by the `Peer` type, keeping the peer networking logic separate from `UtreexoNode`.

-In this chapter, we will explore the details of `Peer` operations, beginning with the low-level logic for opening connections (i.e. `Peer` creation).
+In this chapter, we will explore the details of `Peer` operations, beginning with the low-level logic for opening connections (that is, the `Peer` creation).

 ## Peer Creation